-Employees

-As of December 31, 2020, we had approximately 1,700 employees, including approximately 500 full-time salaried employees, comprised of project managers, estimators, superintendents and engineers who manage crews in our construction business and office staff.
-We also had approximately 1,200 craft employees, some of whom are represented by various labor unions.
-We believe we have a good relationship with our employees.
-In most locations, we have developed strong partnerships with local unions to have access to an experienced, talented craft workforce.
+Employees.
+As of December 31, 2021, the Company had approximately 1,650 employees, including approximately 450 full-time salaried employees, comprised of project managers, estimators, superintendents and engineers who manage crews in its construction business and office staff.
+The Company also had approximately 1,200 craft employees, some of whom are represented by various labor unions.
+The Company believes it has a good relationship with its employees.
+In most locations, the Company has developed strong partnerships with local unions to have access to an experienced, talented craft workforce.

-Core Values and Core Purpose

-From the technician in the field to the leadership of our company, we focus on caring for people.
-Our core purpose "is to create great opportunities for people".
-We have implemented internal development programs, which allow us to attract and retain talent and emphasize the importance of promoting from within.
-We believe our core values reflect who we are.
-We care about our people and believe our approach provides a competitive advantage.
-We believe we have strong employee retention rates as a result of our ability to hire, develop and retain top industry talent.
+Core Values and Core Purpose.
+From the technician in the field to the leadership of its business, the Company focuses on caring for people.
+The Company's core purpose "is to create great opportunities for people."
+The Company has implemented internal development programs, which allow it to attract and retain talent and emphasize the importance of promoting from within.
+The Company believes its core values reflect who it is.
+The Company cares about its people and believes its approach provides a competitive advantage.
+The Company believes it has strong employee retention rates as a result of its ability to hire, develop and retain top industry talent.

-Our culture is driven by our Core Values: We CARE We Strive for EXCELLENCE We Act with INTEGRITY We Are ACCOUNTABLE
+The Company's culture is driven by its Core Values:

+- We CARE

+- We Strive for EXCELLENCE

+- We Act with INTEGRITY

+- We Are ACCOUNTABLE

-We CARE, one of our Core Values, is the foundation of our efforts to create a diverse and inclusive organization.
-Building a culture where all of our employees feel a sense of belonging is important to us.
-Our diversity efforts began as a focus on Women in Construction and Service, which highlighted the opportunity to attract and grow the number of women in the industry.
-Currently, our Diversity and Inclusion Forum has a much broader reach and consists of leaders across the organization who seek to influence an evolving workforce and enhance recruitment, development and engagement strategies.
+The Company believes each employee is essential to its continued success and the Company seeks to provide every employee with the foundation and environment needed to achieve the employee's goals.
+This objective begins with the Company's commitment to diversity and inclusion.
+We CARE, one of the Company's Core Values, is the foundation of its efforts to create a diverse and inclusive organization.
+Building a culture where all of its employees feel a sense of belonging is important to the Company.
+The Company's diversity efforts began as a focus on Women in Construction and Service ("WICS"), which highlighted the opportunity to attract and grow the number of women in the industry.
+WICS was the Company's first employee resource group, which was created to make sure its employees feel empowered, included and heard.
+The Company expanded its diversity and inclusion efforts by creating its Embrace Forum.
+The vision of this initiative is to create a diverse and inclusive environment where employees feel safe, respected and valued.
+The Embrace Forum has a broad reach and consists of leaders across the organization who seek to influence an evolving workforce and enhance recruitment, development and engagement strategies.

-In addition, we screen leadership hires and measure employee performance against these Core Values, and regularly measure employee engagement against these values through our annual employee engagement survey.
-Our "We Care" survey, which has been issued for the past 15+ years, provides leadership with insights, including constructive ideas on how to improve the overall business for those who work for us.
+In addition, the Company screens leadership hires and measures employee performance against these Core Values, and regularly measures employee engagement against these values through the Company's annual employee engagement survey.
+The Company's "We Care" survey, which has been issued for the past 15+ years, provides leadership with insights, including constructive ideas on how to improve the overall business for those who work for it.

-Benefits & Wellness

-We focus on the most crucial component for our success: our people.
-We appreciate the fact that we owe our century-old existence to employees who work hard to help us prosper.
+Benefits & Wellness.
+The Company focuses on the most crucial component for its success: its people.
+The Company appreciates the fact that it owes its century-old existence to employees who work hard to help the Company prosper.

-As such, we have committed ourselves to the health, safety and well-being of our workers and their families.
-One of the ways we show our commitment is through a comprehensive benefits package, designed not only to cover our employees, but to give them a sense of security and support.
+As such, the Company has committed itself to the health, safety and well-being of its workers and their families.
+One of the ways the Company shows its commitment is through offering competitive employee compensation and benefits packages, specifically designed to meet the unique needs of each individual in its organization, which include: